-Anchovies: silver of European cuisine.
-Anchovies - what is it: getting to know exotic seafood Anchovies application
+Anchovies: the silver of European cuisine.
+Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Anchovies(lat.
-Engraulis) is a genus of pelagic marine fish from the anchovy family ( Engraulidae).
+Engraulis) - a genus of pelagic marine fish from the anchovy family ( Engraulidae).

 Classification